Rohit-Solanki-6105/Chat-Application-GUI/README.md

 # if want specific port

->or (if wants to use on specific port we have to use '-p')
+>if wants to use on specific port we have to use '-p'
 >
 ```python
 python guichatserver.py <ip/domain> -p <port no.>